Summit Historical Society comes to a crossroads as president nears retirement

 "I've been around the society long enough to know its ups and downs, and it'll probably go for a brief downswing until someone else comes along," he said.
 "Every now and then an Energizer bunny comes along — Sandie was and I was when I was president — and takes the reins and gets the society breathing again."

-In the most recent deal, the society sold a historic schoolhouse in Montezuma to the town government.
-Last week, Hague met with the Dillon Town Council to discuss selling the Dillon Schoolhouse Museum and two nearby cabins to the town.
+In the most recent deal, the society gave a historic schoolhouse in Montezuma to the town government.
+Last week, Hague met with the Dillon Town Council to discuss handing over the Dillon Schoolhouse Museum and two nearby cabins to the town.

 "The problem is that the historical society is a very, very small organization with very limited resources — both financial and human," Hague said.
 "We're trying to get to a model where the society doesn't actually own any buildings but occupies and manages them."